shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Using passwordextra instead of password to unlock will display four more speed buttons.

-As soon as the motor starts spinning all buttons and sliders are disabled - apart from the "PANIC" button - saftey first!
+As soon as the motor starts spinning all buttons and sliders are disabled - apart from the "PANIC" button - safety first!

 ![](./Images/PasThrottleCruiseAnim.gif)